s5uishida/install_vpp_upf_dpdk/README.md

 ## Changelog (summary)

+- [2024.02.11] Updated to `v1.12.0` tag.
+Added the information that may be useful when gNodeB does not accept GTP traffic from UPG-VPP.
 - [2023.12.12] There is no change from `v1.11.0-rc.2`, and it has been tagged as `v1.11.0`.
 - [2023.12.03] Updated to `v1.11.0-rc.2` tag.
 - [2023.12.02] Added case of using kernel built-in **vfio-pci** module.